There are several public registers that may be useful for identifying the asset position of another party prior to enforcement.

 Instructing a competent local bailiff and a competent local lawyer experienced in foreign judgment enforcement is a key consideration in seeking the enforcement of foreign judgments in France, and increases the probability of effective collection, in terms of both cost and time.

-The Brussels 1a Regulation exhaustively sets out the exceptional grounds that, when present, prevent the recognition and hence the enforcement of a foreign judgment in the member state where the request is made, as follows:
+Article 46 of the Brussels 1a Regulation exhaustively sets out the exceptional grounds that, when present, prevent the recognition and hence the enforcement of a foreign judgment in the Member State where the request is made, as follows:

 Non-EU judgments may be challenged if the court that initially rendered the judgment did not have jurisdiction over the case, or if the judgment is incompatible with French international public policy or was procured by fraud.
 The exequatur may be appealed within one month of the date of the service by one party on the other (or within three months for parties domiciled abroad).